virtutae/weatherApp/README.md

 ## Why This App Exists

-Weather forecasting is not a solved problem.
-Different models use different physics, different resolutions, and different assumptions about the atmosphere.
-Sometimes they all agree — and you can trust the forecast.
-Sometimes they wildly disagree — and that disagreement *is* the forecast: genuine uncertainty.
+I was tired trying so many weather apps that none of them seemed to predict the weather accurately.
+This app is trying to close the gap at least by agreggating 5 models and "making an average".
+Sometimes they wildly disagree and that disagreement *is* the forecast: genuine uncertainty.

 Ensemble gives you that information instead of hiding it behind a single number.